What to Do at Home?

 - Contact your Early Childhood Program (through your public school district) if your child is between ages 3-5

-- Contact your child's teacher and request a screening/evaluation from the school speech therapist if your child is 5 years or older
+- Get in touch with your child's teacher and request a screening/evaluation from the school speech therapist if your child is 5 years or older

 - Contact us if you live in the western suburbs of Chicago